 (4)(3) The customer class or end-use, or both, affected by the program.

-(5)(4) A participant bill reduction projection and participation incentive to be provided in the program.
+(5)(4) A participant bill impact projection and participation incentive to be provided in the program.

-(6)(5) A projection of the program cost to be borne by the participant.
+(6)(5) A projection of the program costs to be borne by the participant.

 (7)(6) Estimated energy (kWh) and demand (kW) savings per participant for each program.